Learn our story, from the beginning and into the future.

 Why Us?

-Located in the heart of downtown Bed, Oregon, Niswonger-Reynolds Funeral Home understand the needs of Central Oregonians - after all, they're members of the community, too.
+Located in the heart of downtown Bend, Oregon, Niswonger-Reynolds Funeral Home understand the needs of Central Oregonians - after all, they're members of the community, too.
 Their combination of caring, professional counseling and hometown understanding results in the finest service available.
+Decades of reliability.

-Keeping in mind over a century of tradition - and with a progressive outlook toward the future— We pledge to continue meeting families' needs as long as we're privileged to serve.
+Keeping in mind over a century of tradition, updated with the state of the art facility and technology, our pledge is to continue meeting families' needs as long as we're privileged to serve.

 Historic Niswonger Home Began as a Hall